 How long does it take?

-We aim to produce reports within 10 working days and may be able to accommodate you if you need it sooner.
+We aim to produce reports within 15 working days of receiving payment and may be able to accommodate you if you need it sooner.

-Once the report is ready we will email it to you as a PDF and post a hard copy to the address you provide.
+Once the report is ready we will email it to you as a PDF.
+A hard copy can be provided on request without further charge.

 Independent soil testing was carried out in June 2019 to assess the level of contamination on land in the Edward Woods estate.
 Read the report and findings on soil testing near the Grenfell site.